Krushjm/PyEncryption/README_en.md

-                    Example: -p 3  (means you tends to encrypt python3) -d,  --directory    Directory of your project (if use -d, you encrypt the whole directory) -f,  --file         File to be transfered (if use -f, you only encrypt one file) -m,  --maintain     List the file or the directory you don't want to transfer
+                    Example: -p 3  (means you tends to encrypt python3) -d,  --directory    Directory of your project (if use -d, you encrypt the whole directory) -f,  --file         File to be transfered (if use -f, you only encrypt one file) -e,  --exclude      List the file or the directory you don't want to transfer
                     Note: The directories should be suffix by path separate char ('\\' in Windows or '/'), and must be the relative path to -d's value
                     Example: -m setup.py,mod/__init__.py,exclude_dir/